FDA approves overdose-reversing Narcan for over-the-counter sale

 Only the 4-milligram dose of Narcan has been approved.
 Other formulations, including higher dosages and injectable versions of naloxone, will continue to require a prescription.

 "The FDA remains committed to addressing the evolving complexities of the overdose crisis.
-As part of this work, the agency has used its regulatory authority to facilitate greater access to naloxone by encouraging the development of and approving an over-the-counter naloxone product to address the dire public health need," said FDA Commissioner Robert M. Califf, M.D., in the agency's news release.
+As part of this work, the agency has used its regulatory authority to facilitate greater access to naloxone by encouraging the development of and approving an over-the-counter naloxone product to address the dire public health need," said Califf in the agency's news release.
 "Today's approval of OTC naloxone nasal spray will help improve access to naloxone, increase the number of locations where it's available and help reduce opioid overdose deaths throughout the country.
 We encourage the manufacturer to make accessibility to the product a priority by making it available as soon as possible and at an affordable price."

 In a news release from the Department of Health and Human Services, HHS secretary Xavier Becerra said the action was a "strong step forward in advancing" the agency's overdose prevention strategy.